Negative Cash Flow Rental Property : Should you keep it or sell it?

 Building Equity in Long Run

 The benefit of having a rental property is that you build equity slowly with other people’s money.
 Even if your property is generating negative returns, you are stuffing equity every month.
-You can use this equity anyway you want in future.
+You can use this equity anyway you want in the future.
 You can fund your retirement, or may consider converting this rental property into your primary residence some years later.

 Appreciation works in Long term